reAIM-Lab/reaim-lab.github.io/join.md

 - Your research interests and how they align with reAIM, goals for the rotation, and the amount of time you can commit to research.
 - Contact information for references.
 - Your unofficial Columbia and undergraduate (if applicable) transcripts.
-- Title your email "\[reAIM\] Research Rotation Inquiry for Current Columbia {Undergraduate / Masters} Student"
+- Title your email "\[reAIM\] Research Rotation Inquiry for Current Columbia {Undergraduate, Masters} Student"

 ### Visiting Researchers